-REF: For more information on software application-specific action executed at signon, see the "XU USER SIGN-ON: Package-specific Signon Actions" section in this section.
+REF: For more information on software application-specific action executed at signon, see the "XU USER SIGN-ON: Package-specific Signon Actions" section.

-23.6.8 AVHLPTXT^XUS2: Get Help Text
+24.6.8 AVHLPTXT^XUS2: Get Help Text

 Description This API retrieves help text to display to the user when they change their Verify code.